 Taking antibiotics not only affects you, but can affect those around you too.
 Using antibiotics when they are not needed can lead to bacteria that become resistant to antibiotics.

 Antibiotic resistance is when germs, like bacteria, develop the ability to defeat the drugs designed to kill them.
-Antibiotic resistance is a top threat to the public’s health and a priority across the globe.
-According to a report from the CDC (Centers for Disease Control and Prevention), in the US, antibiotic-resistant bacteria cause more than 2 million infections and 35,000 deaths per year.
+According to a report from the CDC (Centers for Disease Control and Prevention), antibiotic-resistant bacteria cause more than 2 million infections and 35,000 deaths per year in the United States.
 Worldwide, antibiotic resistance threatens our progress in health care, food production, and ultimately, life expectancy.

-Antimicrobial stewardship (AS) is a coordinated effort that promotes the appropriate use of antibiotics, reduces the potential for antibiotic resistance, and decreases the spread of infections caused by multi-drug-resistant organisms.
+Antimicrobial stewardship (AS) is a coordinated effort that promotes the safe use of antibiotics, reduces the potential for antibiotic resistance, and decreases the spread of infections caused by multidrug-resistant organisms.

 - When prescribed, take the antibiotic exactly as directed.
-Do not skip a dose and complete the entire course of antibiotic, even if you feel better.
+Do not skip a dose.
+Complete the entire course of antibiotic, even if you feel better.
 Not taking all of the prescribed antibiotics could result in some bacteria surviving and going on to cause re-infection and possibly develop resistance to the antibiotic.